lmrodriguezr/lmrodriguezr.github.io/_posts/2013-01-01-nonpareil.md

 ---

-Nonpareil measures read redundancy using different heuristics and (optionally) exact *k*-mer comparisons to estimate the abundance-weighted average moverage of a metagenome as well as its sequence diversity (*N<sub>d</sub>*).
+Nonpareil measures read redundancy using different heuristics and (optionally) exact *k*-mer comparisons to estimate the abundance-weighted average coverage of a metagenome as well as its sequence diversity (*N<sub>d</sub>*).

 The [original publication of Nonpareil](/publication/nonpareil-coverage)